babblu2151/aurocile/README.md

 The frontend will be available at http://localhost:8080 or http://localhost:8081

-Now using the frontend interface you can easily communicate with backend database usin RESTful apis
+Now using the frontend interface you can easily communicate with backend database using RESTful apis